MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

+- **Data_CountUsableIdentitiesInProfileList** - Reports the number of user identities associated with profiles signed into Microsoft Office.

+- **Data_CountUsableIdentitiesInUnfilteredIdentityList** - Reports the number of user identities in an unfiltered list of all identities signed into Microsoft Office, including those with pending action that requires a fix in order to authenticate.

 - **MetadataValidationResult** – Result of the validation of the metadata of the license to verify that it hasn't been tampered with

 - **SignatureValidationResult** – Result of the validation of the signature of the license to verify that it hasn't been tampered with

 ### Office.Licensing.Nul.Validation.FullValidation